Miss Colombia 2014

 Miss Colombia 2014 was the 62nd edition of the Miss Colombia pageant.
 It was held on November 17, 2014 in Cartagena, Colombia.

 At the end of the event, Paulina Vega of Atlántico crowned Ariadna Gutiérrez of Sucre as Miss Colombia 2015.
-She represented Colombia in Miss Universe 2015 and placed 1st Runner-Up.
-On this year, the pageant celebrated 80 years of history.
+She represented Colombia in Miss Universe 2015 and placed 1st Runner-Up after host Steve Harvey mistakenly announced her as the winner.
+Amid celebration of the 80th anniversary of the national beauty pageant, the department of Sucre obtained the crown for the first.